danpowell88/home/README.md

 * Turn off secondary lights when everyone is in bed
 ** When someone gets in bed turn off
 ** When bed count changes but someone still in bed turn on
+* Turn down speaker volume when someone gone to bed

 #### Ensuite Shower
 * Turn on fan when humidity is high after shower